tpm2-software/tpm2-tools/man/tpm2_pcrreset.1.md

 # NOTES

 On operating system's locality (generally locality 0), only PCR 23 can be reset.
-PCR-16 can also be reset on this locality, depending on TPM manufacturers which could define this PCR as resettable.
+PCR 16 can also be reset on this locality, depending on TPM manufacturers which could define this PCR as resettable.

 PCR 0 to 15 are not resettable (being part of SRTM).
 PCR 16 to 22 are mostly